Generate AI with Meshy! How to instantly display 3D models that even beginners can do with React x Three.js!

 • pages/Meshy3DModel: The folder to be created this time

-• Meshy3DModelPage.tsx : Component of the main page.
+• Meshy3DModelPage.tsx : The main page component.

 Detailed explanation of the source code for each step